Live abroad

 However, remember that government hospitals are overcrowded, the queues are long, the doctors and staff very often don’t speak English and the hospital might not have the medication you need – if you think about it, these are problems that many western countries struggle with, too.

-These companies probably have branches in your home country.
-They insure expats living in Thailand and other countries worldwide.
+International companies are more expensive, but they offer a wider range of services, plus they insure you not only in Thailand, but other countries as well.
 The advantage of using these companies is that you can extend the cover to other places you travel to.
 The big disadvantage is the cost.
 If you’re only staying in Thailand, you might want to consider going with a company that is more local.

 SafetyWing